 Simple Selling Steps: Start to Finish Timeline

-Cosmetic problems that can be fixed or neutralized quickly at minimal cost.
+Take care of cosmetic problems.
+These are issues that can be fixed or neutralized quickly at minimal cost.
 Grimy walls should be painted.
-Torn carpeting should be replaced – or, better yet, removed and the underlying hardwood floors, refinished.
-Small repairs, such as torn window screens and crooked light fixtures, all must be made.
-Touch-ups and freshening can also update your decorating and even soften strong color schemes to make your house more appealing to more people.
+Torn carpeting should be replaced.
+Small repairs, such as torn window screens and crooked light fixtures, should all be completed.

-Functional repairs and upgrades.
+Consider making upgrades.
 Sure, you’ve lived with that gold-tone refrigerator for four decades, and it may still have ten more useful years…maybe.
 But why would a buyer pay top price for a kitchen with an ancient refrigerator?
-Ruthlessly examine the condition of appliances, plumbing, electrical, heating, air conditioning, the roof and structural elements of your house.
+Evaluate the condition of appliances, plumbing, electrical, heating, air conditioning, roof and structural elements of your house.
 When you repair or replace iffy systems, you remove a reason for people to reject your house.
-And, your house will appeal to cash-strapped buyers who are worried about expensive surprise expenses.

-Problems you can’t fix.
+Be aware of what you can’t fix.
 The location of your house is something you can’t change.
-The same can be said for your neighbors; the school district; noise and traffic patterns; and other factors.
-Be honest: are there factors that erode the appeal of your house?
-If so, you will have to price and market your house accordingly.
+The same can be said for your neighbors, the school district, noise and traffic patterns, and other factors.
+Be honest about these unchangeable traits.
+Will most buyers be turned off by certain aspects of your home?
+If so, you’ll have to price and market your house accordingly.

 Some unfixable problems (such as seepage in the basement) must be disclosed to buyers, per state law.
 You can provide ease of mind to buyers through a home warranty, which covers the cost of repair or replacement for some major house systems.